-1.0 The Real Property Asset Management Plan (RAMP) is one component of the Capital Facility Plan for King County's Comprehensive Plan (Comp Plan).
-The RAMP will be developed and implemented in a manner consistent with the County's Comprehensive Plan policies.
+1.0 The Real Property Asset Management Plan (RAMP) will be developed and implemented in a manner consistent with the County's Comprehensive Plan policies.

 Under Chapter 9, Services, Facilities, and Utilities, the Comp Plan states that the Washington State Growth Management Act requires the County to prepare a capital facility plan that includes an inventory of existing capital facilities owned by public entities, a forecast of the future needs for capital facilities, including the proposed locations and capacities of expanded or new facilities, and a six-year plan that will finance the expanded or new facilities.